tianrun2017/orion-schedule/README.md

 - the schedule module can support thousands of task by 2 instance
 - the actual parallel is instance * 10 (10 can be configed by your own application)

-## the whole Framework
+## Whole Framework
 ![schedule_architure](https://user-images.githubusercontent.com/66338301/85259237-480d8e80-b49b-11ea-8fa3-91749f9a9301.png)
-## the main code module
+## The main code module
 the framework have 4 github code repository ,three for main and one for demo
 - schedule-core
-the core impl for task schedule
+the core implementation for task schedule
 - schedule-console
 an impl for task schedule and offers restful api for task management
 - console-web
-the console for task managment ,include virtual group,task management,task instance management
+the console for the task management ,include virtual group,task management,task instance management
 - schedule-demo
 the demo for task development

 ## How to use it
-###  compile and install
+###  Compile and Install
 - schedule-core
 ```bash
 git clone https://github.com/orion-open-group/schedule-core